The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 Back then, I did not really have a place where I felt emotionally safe enough to speak honestly.

-There were very few people I could speak to in my own language about the more delicate parts of my feelings.
+There were very few people I could speak to in my own language

 And over time, I became emotionally exhausted from constantly having to explain myself.